sidorykp/tlaplus-journey/README.md

 - [TLA+ Proof manager (tlapm)](https://github.com/tlaplus/tlapm)
 - [TLA+ Community Modules](https://github.com/tlaplus/CommunityModules)

-tlapm needs to be **built from sources**.
-The [latest available](https://github.com/tlaplus/tlapm/commit/ffb8846ff3c49d53ee6eeedfc4c8c4c409306ae3) sources of tlapm are used.
-The reason to build tlapm from sources is that its released versions use outdated [Isabelle](https://isabelle.in.tum.de) versions.
-And outdated Isabelle fails to prove some of the theorems.
-Using released versions of tlapm is possible but some theorems will not be proved.
+tlapm version [1.6.0-pre](https://github.com/tlaplus/tlapm/releases/tag/1.6.0-pre) is used to work with the project's code.
+Using older versions of tlapm is possible but some theorems will not be proved then.

 The [latest tagged version](https://github.com/tlaplus/CommunityModules/releases/tag/202409181925) of Community Modules is used.
 The Community Modules source code is just checked out and the sources are used directly.